chrisking/PersonalizePOC/README.md

 Amazon Personalize has several algorithms that can give you a result with no metadata.
 However the HRNN-Metadata Algorithm might be an interestesting resource to deploy given your dataset.
 In case it is there is an optional item metadata notebook below.
 It is similar to the process for users and the only algorithm that supports either data type is HRNN-Metadata.

-Open `Validating_and_Importing_Item_Metadata.ipynb` and follow along there to prepare the dataset for the POC/Amazon Forecast.
+Open `Validating_and_Importing_Item_Metadata.ipynb` and follow along there to prepare the dataset for the POC/Amazon Personalize.

 ## Creating and Evaluating Your First Solutions